Battle of the Beaufort: Aftermath

-During the day, the (Chief of Staff), Rafael Eitan, visited the troops and was astounded to learn of the death toll.
+During the day, the IDF Chief of Staff Rafael Eitan visited the troops and was astounded to learn of the death toll.
 Later that day, Prime Minister Menachem Begin and Minister of Defense Ariel Sharon arrived, accompanied by newsmen and photographers.
 They did not know about the losses, as Sharon did not inquire before declaring that the battle was won without casualties on the Israeli side.

 Showing interest in the Palestinian resistance, Begin asked "Did they have machine guns?", a question which later became a symbol of how uninformed the Israeli leadership was of the events on the front throughout the war.

 Harnik was posthumously given the division commander citation.
 Mordechai Goldman was awarded the Medal of Courage for his actions, and later medically discharged from the army after being wounded by Syrian artillery outside Beirut.
 The commander of the Golani Brigade later confessed that in retrospect, he would not have attacked the Beaufort.
-An investigation was held after the war as to why the order to postpone the operation failed to reach its destination, but produced inconclusive results.
+An investigation was held after the war as to why the order to postpone the operation failed to reach its destination but produced inconclusive results.

 There were also persistent reports of "friendly fire" incidents in the battle.
 One officer was apparently wounded under such circumstances.
 There is also a question mark hanging over one of the IDF fatalities, which was never officially clarified.

 Most of the Fatah fighters in the castle fell in the battle.
 That includes the commander of the castle, Ya'coub Sumour, and his deputy Abdul Karim al-Kahalani.
 After the battle, the IDF handed over 30 bodies for burial to the villagers of nearby Yohmur.
 The bodies had been collected in the castle itself and in and around the villages of Arnoun and Kafr Tibnit.
 Among those buried was the local DFLP commander, Khalid al-Asmar.

 According to Israeli accounts, between 15 and 24 Palestinian bodies were collected after the battle.

 For fear of mines and unexploded cluster bombs, the IDF closed off the lower section of the castle, where the Palestinians had been dug in.
 Therefore, the body of the Palestinian commander, Ya'qoub Sumour, was only found in 2004, several years after the Israeli withdrawal from south Lebanon, together with Mohammad Abu Saleh, a Fatah fighter of Yemenite origin.
 Both were buried with full military honours in the Palestinian Ain al-Hilweh refugee camp.